228 S. Laredo St.

 By Emiliano “Nano” Calderon, Casa Navarro Site Educator

-This December, Casa Navarro State Historic Site will wrap up a series of Make Your Own Mole workshops that built off previous historic foodways programs.
+In 2017, Casa Navarro State Historic Site hosted a series of Make Your Own Mole workshops that built off previous historic foodways programs.
 Mole is a rich sauce in Mexican cuisine that is traditionally prepared during the holidays.
-The 2014 Mole Navarro workshop featured a mole cooking demonstration and a...
+The 2014 Mole Navarro workshop featured a mole cooking demonstration and a presentation on the...

 By Emiliano “Nano” Calderon, Site Educator, Casa Navarro State Historic Site